openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 expression](#matching-pipelinerun-by-path-change) the `on-path-change-ignore`
 annotation will be ignored

-This example triggers a `PipelineRun` when there are no changes in the `docs`
+This PipelineRun will run when there are changes outside the docs
-directory:
+folder:

 ```yaml
 metadata: